Breakthrough Young Innovative Company (JEIR) France 2026: Conditions and Tax Benefits

 UK R&D tax relief#

 The UK SME R&D tax relief, reshaped in 2024, provides an enhanced deduction or a payable credit on qualifying R&D expenditure, with rates updated by the UK Spring Budget.
 The UK scheme is more focused on cash refund through HMRC than on a parallel social contribution exemption.
-The French JEIR combination of IS exemption plus payroll exemption plus stackable CIR is structurally more generous in absolute terms when the company has a significant R&D headcount.
+The French offer must be described accurately: for a company created from 1 January 2024, it no longer includes an exemption from tax on profits.
+It combines a payroll exemption (roughly 24% to 28% of gross pay for R&D staff, within EUR 240,300 per establishment per year) with a stackable CIR at 30%, immediately refundable for an SME.
+That combination remains structurally powerful when the company carries a significant R&D headcount, but it is a payroll-and-cash advantage, not a corporate tax holiday.

 US Qualified Small Business Stock (QSBS, Section 1202)#